-As shortages of consumer goods and rising prices caused by bottlenecks in international supply networks have become more common, the global supply chain and its vulnerabilities have been top of mind for many.
-For developers, several high-profile software security exploits have recently underscored the risks inherent in a similar type of supplier network: the software supply chain.
+The global supply chain is vulnerable to shortages of consumer goods and rising prices caused by bottlenecks in international networks.
+For developers, high-profile software security exploits underscore the risks of their supplier network: the software supply chain.

 The software supply chain consists of code, configurations, proprietary and open source binaries, libraries, plugins, and container dependencies.
 It also includes building orchestrators and tools such as assemblers, compilers, code analyzers and repositories, security, monitoring, and logging ops tools.
 The software supply chain also encompasses the people, organizations, and processes involved in software development.

 Because of how big and convoluted the software supply chain can get, risk-averse businesses and governments usually request a software bill of materials (SBOM) that describes a part or most of the supply chain.
-In May 2021, for example, the Biden administration issued an executive order requiring software vendors working with the federal government to provide an SBOM for their projects.
+For example, software vendors working with the federal government are required to provide an SBOM for their projects.

 The insistence on SBOM is understandable given that in-house, outsourced, proprietary, or open source software often uses external components.
-While the apparent benefits to developing software this way — such as expedited development, lower production cost, and reduced time to market — are desirable, the threat of bad actors exploiting common vulnerabilities and exposures (CVEs) in those components is not.
+The benefits of developing software this way include expedited development, lower production cost, and reduced time to market, but there is a real threat of bad actors exploiting common vulnerabilities and exposures (CVEs) in those components.

 Why is the software supply chain vulnerable to attack?

-At its core, the software supply chain is an increasingly large, complex, and interconnected system of technology, people, and process touchpoints presenting multiple attack vectors.
+At its core, the software supply chain is a large, growing, complex, and interconnected system of technology, people, and process touchpoints presenting multiple attack points.
 Bad actors can use these touchpoints to infiltrate the software supply chain.

 The “technology” touchpoint generally consists of infrastructure, software, and codebases.